AugustCase/WebsiteProject2/README.md

     2. add a history feature to look at previous searches
     3. add multiple gihpy api search options for different endpoints such as, trending, search, translate, and action
+    4. figure out how to get individual images to operate independently in css